slapa97/translator-tester-assignment/README.md

-# translator-tester-assignment# Implementation of simple translator
+# Implementation of simple translator

 In this assignment, you should use Java or JavaScript to implement and test a simple translator that allows to translate:
 - from polish to english